Homework 4

 > (EVal n) >>= f = undefined "Define me!"

-> (EAdd x y) >>= f = undefined "Define me!"
+> (EAdd x y) >>= f = undefined "Define me!"- Optional What does the

-operator for this type do?
+(>>=)operator for this type do?

 Problem 2: Quick Check List Properties